Last updated on 1 December 2021

-According to Dr Anthony Siow, obstetrician & gynaecologist from Gleneagles Hospital, most fluid and small blood ovarian cysts disappear without treatment, and only a few large ovarian cysts require surgery to prevent them from becoming a threat to one’s health and fertility.
+According to Dr Anthony Siow, obstetrician & gynaecologist from Gleneagles Hospital, most fluid and small blood ovarian cysts disappear without treatment, and only a few large ovarian cysts require surgery (cystectomy) to prevent them from becoming a threat to one’s health and fertility.

-These are cysts that form every month because of ovulation, hence they are termed functional cysts.
+These are cysts that form every month during ovulation, hence they are known as functional cysts.
 They are usually detected during an ultrasound screen before the menstrual period.
 If a pregnancy happens, they get enlarged to support the early phase of the pregnancy.
 Otherwise, such cysts will disappear after the menstrual period.
-These cysts usually range between 2 – 3cm, but can grow up to 6 – 7cm and cause a transient pelvic pain.
+These cysts usually range between 2 – 3cm, but can grow up to 6 – 7cm and cause a temporary pelvic pain.

 These are common in women with painful menstruation, or endometriosis.
 They can also occur with normal ovulation.
-If the blood cyst is from endometriosis, they tend not to go away and can get bigger with time, causing more pain and reducing fertility.
-Surgery will be needed when this happens.
+If the blood cyst is caused by endometriosis, they are more likely to persist and can get bigger with time, causing more pain and affecting fertility.
+Should this occur, surgery will be needed.

 It is advisable to keep a close eye on such cysts in older patients as there is a very small risk of progression to cancer.

 Apart from classifying ovarian cysts based on its content, a cyst can also be classified as simple or complex based on specific ultrasound features.
-Simple cysts are usually clear looking while complex cysts have irregular shadows, multiple compartments or abnormal blood flow within.
+Simple cysts are usually clear-looking while complex cysts have irregular shadows, multiple compartments or abnormal blood flow within.